-My role covered everything from drafting entire physical exhibits to creating briefs for a passionate London design team who constructed a large and varied collection of immersive spy challenges and games.
+My role covered everything from drafting entire physical exhibits to creating briefs for a talented London design team who constructed a large and varied collection of immersive spy challenges and games.

 I also researched decades of spying/hacking history and working with skilled product designers, copywriters, developers, user experience professionals, and architects, all to ensure absolutely every real life story we told, from Alan Turing to Edward Snowden, made perfect sense in relation to every other aspect of the museum and left visitors with a mix of both knowledge and excitement.

 The New York Times describes SPYSCAPE as the headquarters of our cultural fascination with the art of deception.
 American lifestyle magazine Town & Country say that it's one of the best things to see and do in New York.

 Inspired by Misha Glenny's excellent book McMafia: A Journey Through the Global Criminal Underworld, this fictional series sees businessman Alex Godman, born into a family of Russian mafia exiles, drawn into the world of organised crime.

 I worked with the show's writers and creators on hacking and espionage related plots.
 I don't want to spoil the series by giving away too many details, but I will say that certain computer takeover and data obfuscation methods that occur are both novel and very much unexpected.

 A review by Den of Geek says "The technology is so involving that one of the suspenseful highlights of the heroin theft is when the hacker says he has to reboot.
 This makes episode 4 a high point for McMafia."
 Here's a small clip if you don't mind spoilers.

 You can find the official trailer here.